alby69/py2c64/py2c64/README.md

-# py2c64: A Python to 6502 Assembly Compiler for the Commodore 64

 `py2c64` is an experimental compiler that translates a subset of the Python language into 6502 assembly code, specifically targeting the Commodore 64.
 The project aims to make retro-programming more accessible by combining Python's clean, modern syntax with the challenge and charm of low-level 8-bit development.